How we are helping

 - Australia's support for the Zimbabwe window of the Africa Enterprise Challenge Fund (AECF) in 2015 contributed to an estimated 822,040 poor men and women increasing their incomes.

 - Over 7,000,000 people in Africa had improved access to food security, health outcomes and better water and sanitation through the work of 28 NGOs funded under the Australian NGO Cooperation Program (ANCP) in 2015-16.

 Our changing program

 Our changing aid program in Sub- Saharan Africa reflects the priority areas of the Australian Government and our partner African countries.
 Following the release of the 2015-16 aid budget and consultations with program partners, we have consolidated investments to focus on four main areas – leadership and human capacity development; agricultural productivity; humanitarian assistance; and women's empowerment and gender equality.
-We will work predominantly in Eastern and Southern Africa where we have historical program ties and presence, long-term Australian NGO experience, economic and security interests and diaspora links.
+We continue to work predominantly in Eastern and Southern Africa where we have historical program ties and presence, long-term Australian NGO experience, economic and security interests and diaspora links.
 This is also consistent with the Indo-Pacific focus of the aid program.